Fabric Finishing Technologies: How Coatings and Treatments Change Fabric Performance

 What Are Fabric Finishing Technologies?
 Definition and Scope

-Finishing treatments are the final stage of textile manufacturing — applied after weaving, dyeing, or printing — and they represent the critical step that transforms raw fabric into a high-performance material.
-While fiber-level finishes modify individual fibers before spinning, fabric finishes modify the surface chemistry of assembled textiles, creating functional properties that raw fabric does not inherently possess.
+Finishing treatments represent the final stage of textile manufacturing.
+Applied after weaving, dyeing, or printing, they transform raw fabric into a high-performance material.
+While fiber-level finishes modify individual fibers before spinning, fabric finishes modify the surface chemistry of assembled textiles.
+This creates functional properties that raw fabric does not inherently possess.

-The field divides into two broad categories.
-Chemical finishes bond covalently to fibers or coat the fiber surface with functional polymers, while mechanical finishes alter fabric surface geometry through physical processing.
-Both approaches deliver measurable performance improvements validated by standardized tests: the AATCC 22 spray rating measures water repellency, NFPA 701 evaluates flame spread, and Martindale abrasion testing determines mechanical durability under repeated friction.
+Chemical finishes and mechanical finishes represent the two broad categories.
+Chemical finishes bond covalently to fibers or coat the fiber surface with functional polymers.
+Mechanical finishes alter fabric surface geometry through physical processing.
+Both approaches deliver measurable performance improvements validated by standardized tests.
+The AATCC 22 spray rating measures water repellency.
+NFPA 701 evaluates flame spread.
+Martindale abrasion testing determines mechanical durability under repeated friction.

 The Chemistry Behind Fabric Finishing Technologies